dentro-innovation/reflex_kinde_showcase/README.md

 Welcome to the **Reflex 🤝 Kinde**!
 This application demonstrates how to integrate **Kinde** authentication into a **Reflex** web application.
 It provides a basic example of user authentication, including login, logout, and retrieving user details.

-This README was written by OpenAI's o1-preview, for a more in depth walkthrough check out Paul's video:
+This README was written by OpenAI's o1-preview, for a more in depth walkthrough check out [Paul's video](https://www.youtube.com/watch?v=-TnZcQvPMfI)

 ## Table of Contents